eeue56/gobaith/README.md

 You can run it either:
 - Without a backend (which then uses IndexedDB for storage)
 - With a backend (that stores json on-device, and uses IndexedDB in the client for caching)
+- In Electron without a backend (using IndexedDB for storage)
+- In Electron with a backend

 ### Without a backend